solvcon/solvcon/README.rst

 =========================================

 SOLVCON depends on a number of external software packages.
-Although these dependencies should be met by using the package management of the OSes, getting the support staffs to install missing packages on a supercomputer/cluster takes time.
-As such, SOLVCON provides a simple building system to facilitate the installation into a user's home directory or a customized path.
+Although these dependencies should be taken care by OSes, it takes time to get the support personnels to install missing packages on a cluster/supercomputer.
+As such, SOLVCON provides a simple building system to facilitate the installation into a customizable location.

-Some Python installation does not include the VTK wrapper.
-In this case, one might also need to use self-compiled Python runtime to use VTK in SOLVCON for in situ visualization.

 The ``$SCSRC/ground`` directory contains scripts to build most of the packages that SOLVCON depends on.
+The ``$SCSRC/ground/get`` script downloads the source packages to be built.
 The ``$SCSRC/ground/Makefile`` file has three default
 targets: ``binary``, ``python``, and ``vtk``.
-And the additional ``all`` target will run all of them in order.
 The built files will be automatically installed into the path specified by the ``$SCROOT`` environment variable, which is set to ``$HOME/opt/scruntime`` by default.
-The ``$SCROOT/bin/scvars.sh`` script will be created to export necessary environment variables for the installed dependencies, including the ``$SCROOT`` environment variable.
+The ``$SCROOT/bin/scvars.sh`` script will be created to export necessary environment variables for the installed software, and the ``$SCROOT`` environment variable itself.

 The ``$SCSRC/gcc`` directory contains scripts to build gcc_.
-The ``$SCROOT/bin/scgccvars.sh`` script will be created to export necessary environment variables for the installed gcc.
+The ``$SCROOT/bin/scgccvars.sh`` script will be created to export necessary environment variables for the self-compiled gcc.
 The enabled languages include only C, C++, and Fortran.
-The default value of ``$SCROOT`` remains to be ``$HOME/opt/scruntime``, while the built compiler will be installed into ``$SCROOT/gcc``.
-Note: (i) Do not use different ``$SCROOT`` when compiling ``$SCSRC/gcc`` and ``$SCSRC/ground``. (ii) On hyper-threading CPUs the ``NP`` environment variable should be set to the actual number of cores, or compilation of gcc could exhausts system memory.
+The default value of ``$SCROOT`` remains to be ``$HOME/opt/scruntime``, while the software will be installed into ``$SCROOT/gcc``.
+Note: (i) Do not use different ``$SCROOT`` when building ``$SCSRC/gcc`` and ``$SCSRC/ground``.  (ii) On hyper-threading CPUs the ``NP`` environment variable should be set to the actual number of cores, or compilation of gcc could exhaust system memory.

 ``$SCROOT/bin/scvars.sh`` and ``$SCROOT/bin/scgccvars.sh`` can be separately
-imported.
+sourced.
 The two sets of packages reside in different directories and do not mix with each other nor system software.
-Users can diable these environments by not importing the two scripts.
+Users can disable these environments by not sourcing the two scripts.

 Some packages have not been incorporated into the dependency building system described above.
 Debian_ or Ubuntu_ users should install the additional